sam-jaques/abelian-hidden-shift/README.md

 low_height_state=test_problem.sample_of_height(2)
 ```
 This samples states and collimates them until it reaches the input height (in this case, 2).
-It outputs a phase state, as an object of the class PhaseState.
+It outputs a phase state, as an object of the class `PhaseState`.

 ### States

-The PhaseState class represents individual states.
+The `PhaseState` class represents individual states.

 One can print out the main features of the state:
 ```